A New Journey

 What Changed

 When I left my career, I went soul-searching, trying a number of new activities from ice skating to game development.
-Although I initially embedded myself in the programming side of games, I worked with friends on projects that required us to take on multiple roles, so I explored more artistic endeavors such as UI design.
+Although I initially embedded myself in the development side of games, I worked with friends on projects that required us to take on multiple roles, so I explored more artistic endeavors such as UI design.
 On one project, I ended up writing some lore as backstory for the game, and enjoyed the process, despite my terrible writing quality.

 New Beginning